ayush51/tutorial/tutorial.md

 <a name="metadata"></a>
 #### Adding metadata to the queue
-When a user is being queue'd, you may want to add some information to their incoming request so that the agents know a bit more about the clients or might be able to identify a specific client.
-For instance, you might need to pass on the customer's name or phone number to your agents.
-Surfly will also use the name in order to display this in the chatbox, and the email in order to match the correct gravitar to the user.
+When a user is being queue'd, you may want to pass some information to the agents, allowing them to know a bit more about the clients, or to identify a specific client.
+For instance, you could choose to pass on the customer's name or phone number to your agents.
+Surfly will also use the users' name in order to display this in the chatbox, and the email in order to match the correct gravitar to the user.

-This can be easily accomplished by setting the QUEUE_METADATA_CALLBACK option to a function returning the information you are interested in.
+To add metadata to the queue, set the QUEUE_METADATA_CALLBACK option to a function returning the information you are interested in.

 ```